 Challenging, often subtle family dynamics, sensitive communications and interlinked governance structures all contribute to the complexity of family offices.
 This program focuses squarely on the management, planning and governance skills family-office leaders must master and manage.

 Guided by a renowned faculty of experts and advisors in family organizations, teamwork and communication, you will learn to navigate complex family office dynamics to more fully align stakeholders.
 You will develop skills to plan strategy, promote trust and communication, and address challenging issues around governance and continuity.
-All of these skills will help to promote family harmony and maximize family office performance.
+These skills will help promote family harmony and maximize family office performance.

 Participation is limited to senior executive leaders of single family offices.
 Typically, these executives are non-family members.
 These executives will lead multi-disciplinary family office teams that serve the needs of sophisticated multi-generational single family offices.